KockaAdmiralac/services/whatsapp/README.md

 ```

 ## Configuration
-Rename `config.sample.json` to `config.json` and change the following to your needs:
+Rename `config.sample.json` to `config.json` and change the options in there to your needs.
-- `id`: Discord webhook ID
-- `token`: Discord webhook token
-- `group`: Group name of the group you're relaying

 ## Running
 ```